Reddit API in Python: The Complete No-PRAW Tutorial (2026)

 return r.json()

-Comparing Python Reddit API wrappers
+Comparing Python Reddit API Options in 2026

 | Approach | Setup time | Commercial use | Monthly cap | Write scopes |